 Toggle: English / Spanish

-- Adults with a BMI of 25 to 29.9 kg/m2 are considered overweight.
-There are exceptions.
-Some people in this group, such as athletes, may not have too much fat, and may not have an increased risk of health problems due to their weight.
+- Adults with a BMI of 25 to 29.9 are considered overweight.
+Since the BMI is an estimate, it is not accurate for all people.
+Some people in this group, such as athletes, may have a lot of muscle weight, and therefore not as much fat.
+These people will not have an increased risk of health problems due to their weight.

 - Anyone more than 100 pounds overweight is considered morbidly obese.

-Work with your health care provider and dietitian to set realistic, safe daily calorie counts that help you lose weight while staying healthy.
-Remember that if you drop pounds slowly and steadily, you are more likely to keep them off.
+Work with your health care provider and dietitian to set realistic and safe daily calorie counts that help you lose weight.
+Keep in mind that if you drop pounds slowly and steadily, you are more likely to keep them off.
 Your dietitian can teach you about:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.